sreekanth25/Fractionless-Boilerplate/README.md

 This file imports all of the styles besides your custom styles.
 The order of imports in these files is very important as each file may depend on variables or mixins defined in the previous file.
 Add your styles below the first set of imports (as indicated in the file) but not before the last set of imports for print and mobile styles.

 If using a compiler, you only need to compile the `style.*` file as your compiler should import and compile all included files into a single `style.css` file.
-If you're using plain CSS it's best to avoid all the `@import` statements and manually copy and paste each file into `style.css` manually to avoid too many HTTP requests from slowing down your site.
+If you're using plain CSS it's best to avoid all the `@import` statements and copy and paste each file into `style.css` manually to avoid too many HTTP requests slowing down your site.

 __Using LESS without a compiler__